Velo Tutorial: Payment Provider Service Plugin

 This function has a second parameter called context.
 This parameter is for internal Wix use only.
 You don't need to use it in your code.

 The refundTransaction() function must return an object with a pluginRefundId property that represents the ID of the refund created by the payment provider.
 If the request to the payment provider isn't approved, the return object should include information about why this happened.
-For more details, see the SPI Reference.
+For more details, see the service plugin reference.

 Example return value for a successful refund: